hanad-ali/nba-game-outcome-prediction/README.md

 pip install -r requirements.txt
 ```

-If PyTorch fails to install on your Python version, see https://pytorch.org/get-started/locally/ for the CPU wheel that matches your environment.

 ## Reproducing the Results

 The repo includes all cached intermediate data and trained models.
 You can either run the full pipeline end-to-end (~1 minute on a modern laptop) or run only the parts you want to inspect.